PKU1806/SketchFragments/switch/README.md

 4. Copy the v1model.p4 to the global path: cp v1model.p4 /usr/local/share/p4c/p4include/.
 Remember that every time you update p4c this file will be overwritten and the metadata fields might be removed.

-5. 启动mininet
+5. start mininet
-6. 在CLI中输入`p4switch_reboot sw_name --p4src ecmp_priority.p4`
+6. input in CLI:`p4switch_reboot sw_name --p4src ecmp_priority.p4`
-7. 开始其余正常步骤
+7. the rest steps